AroniasPrenovost/trade-alerts/README.md

    node index build
    ```

+## Philosophy

+`Process` > `Outcome` mindset.
+Follow a specific system and be patient to avoid negative trading psychology practices.
+1. Check/set support and resistance levels weekly (Sunday evening)
+  - avoid trading more than 2-3 instruments.
+Spreading out positions leads to longer wait times, lower gains
+2. Patiently wait for alerts, expect to adjust `support` and `resistance` as ranges change.
+3. Take profits often.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.